-Examination of tenant meeting minutes indicated that the agency seeks to involve service users in making informed decisions regarding a range of issues, such as their environment, how to make a complaint, going on trips and holidays.
-It was noted that a number of service users have been on holiday or are planning to go on holiday.
+Discussion with staff and service users indicated that the agency seeks to involve service users in making informed decisions regarding a range of issues, such as relationship issues, their environment, food, going on trips and holidays.

-Staff discussed how they support service users to make informed decisions about important issues such as money and staying safe in the community.
+Staff discussed how they support service users to make informed decisions about important issues.
 It was noted that staff understand the balance between service users' rights, responsibilities, and positive risk taking.
 Staff described a model of service provision where the individual's right to self-determination is promoted, within a framework of educating service users on their responsibilities and ability to risk manage.

 The inspector noted that the agency actively promotes service user involvement across the wider agency through the Triangle Housing Association Tenants' Advisory Group.
 A service user discussed their participation in the group and their current contribution to reviewing agreements provided to service users.
 The inspector noted that the agency has actively used easy read information devised through the Tenants' Advisory Group to promote the independence and equality of service users, e.g. how to make a complaint, how to report crime, human rights information.
+Service users commented on how they had enjoyed the Tenant Conference, which was led by tenants, for tenants, across all supported living services.

-The inspector noted that a service user has participated in training provided by Triangle Housing Association, including self-advocacy training.
-Some service users have participated in a 'Choice Checker Chat', where their views on service quality are obtained by a service users from another agency.
+The inspector noted that service users have participated in 'Choice Checker Chats', where they interview service users from another agency about their experience of the service.
 The inspector was informed that the format of 'Choice Checker' interviews has been evaluated and reviewed as part of the agency's improvement plan, to enhance the information elicited and improve the agency's response to service users' views.